Lab-of-AMFD/AHU-Parabolic-Acoustic-Mirror-Bearing-Dataset/README.md

 * **PM:** With a parabolic acoustic mirror.
 * **DM:** With direct microphone acquisition.

 These datasets are publicly available, and anyone can use them to validate acoustic fault diagnosis algorithms.
-Publications making use of the PAM-Bearing dataset are requested to cite the following paper:
+Publications making use of the AHU Parabolic Acoustic Mirror Bearing Dataset are requested to cite the following paper:

 ** **